jordan78906/jordan78906/README.md

 - 🌱 I’m currently working on some Advanced Network Analysts concepts/qualifications.
 Implementing threat pattern recognition and log analysis.
   - Also working on a personal AI/ML project to better understand basic concepts.
   - Working on financial concepts to integrate in code.
-  - Expanding my toolset to implement python web libraries such as streamlit.
+  - Expanding my toolset to implement python libraries such as streamlit, creating interactive web apps.
 - I’m looking to collaborate on projects that can help improve my skills in the Cyber Domain.